pyueh-osi/Edgecmd-Docs/V1.2/Configuration/Configure adapter data selection with CSV files.md

 Complete the following steps to export data selection into a CSV file

 1. Access EdgeCmd utility through the command line.
-2. Run the following command:
+2. Type the following in the command line, replacing `<componentId>` with the ID of the component for which you want to export the data selection.
+Then press Enter.

     ```cmd
     edgecmd get DataSelection -id <componentId> [-file <PathToCsvFile>] -csv